 [Edit: Nov 2020] – This method no longer works well with the new Evernote update v.10, I will write a new post if things change.
 Subscribe for updates and awesome new productivity & well-being notes.

 Evernote is a powerful note-taking app.
 Alfred on the other hand speedups your interactions with Mac.
 What will happen if you club their speed and power for note-taking activities in Mac?
-A deadly combination for saving time in work.
+A deadly combination for saving time at work.

 ⚠️Caveat: You need Alfred Powerpack to use this workflow (worth the money)

 Download Evernote workflow for Alfred 4 here, and install it. (intuitive procedure).
 That’s all.
 You’re now ready to feel the rapidness of Alfred, Evernote combo.